Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Experiments

 \subsection{Quantitative performance of SuRGe}

 In Table \ref{tab:quant_eval} we exhibit the efficacy of the proposed SuRGe on Set5, Set14, BSD100, and Urban100 benchmarks in terms of PSNR and SSIM.
-For comparison, we select 16 state-of-the-art methods from 4 groups. \textbf{(1)} CNN-based: SRCNN \cite{dong2015srcnn}, SelfExSR \cite{urban100}, and DBPN-RES-MR64-3 \cite{dbpntpami2021}. \textbf{(2)} GAN-based: SRGAN \cite{srgan_cvpr2017}, ProSR-L \cite{wang2018prosrl}, ESRGAN \cite{wang2018esrgan}, RankSRGAN \cite{Zhang_2019_ranksrgan}, Beby-GAN \cite{li2022bybygan}, and GramGAN \cite{gramgansong_2023}. \textbf{(3)} CNN with attention-based: SAN \cite{sancvpr2019} and WRAN \cite{wran_neurocomputing2020}. \textbf{(4)} Transformer-based: SwinIR and SWIN-IR+ \cite{swiniriccvw2021}, LTE \cite{lee2022lte}, SwinFIR \cite{zhang2022swinfir}, and HAT-L \cite{chen2205hat-l}.
-Table \ref{tab:quant_eval} shows that except Set5, on all the other datasets, SuRGe performs better in terms of both indices, attesting to its consistency.
-In terms of percentage points (pp), SuRGe improves the PSNR and SSIM metrics respectively with 1.89pp and 6.3pp, on average on Set14, BSD100, and Urban100.
-In Set5, even though SuRGe achieves the best SSIM jointly with the transformer-based SwinFIR, the PSNR is slightly lower than two competitors.
-This may be attributed to the exceptionally smaller LR images in Set5.
-Such LR image contains more intricate details in a lesser number of pixels.
-Consequently, the SR output of SuRGe retains most of the high-level visual similarity to attain a commendable SSIM, while the loss of some details is apparent from the slightly lower PSNR.
+For comparison, we select 26 state-of-the-art methods from 4 groups. \textbf{(1)} CNN-based: SRCNN \cite{dong2015srcnn}, SelfExSR \cite{urban100}, and DBPN-RES-MR64-3 \cite{dbpntpami2021}. \textbf{(2)} GAN-based: SRGAN \cite{srgan_cvpr2017}, ProSR-L \cite{wang2018prosrl}, ESRGAN \cite{wang2018esrgan}, RankSRGAN \cite{Zhang_2019_ranksrgan}, Beby-GAN \cite{li2022bybygan}, and GramGAN \cite{gramgansong_2023}. \textbf{(3)} CNN with attention-based: SAN \cite{sancvpr2019} and WRAN \cite{wran_neurocomputing2020}. \textbf{(4)} Transformer-based: SwinIR and SWIN-IR+ \cite{swiniriccvw2021}, LTE \cite{lee2022lte}, SwinFIR \cite{zhang2022swinfir}, HAT-L \cite{chen2205hat-l}, DRCT and DRCT-L \cite{hsu2024drct}, HMA \cite{chu2024hmanet}, Hi-IR-L \cite{li2024hiirl}, CPAT and CPAT+ \cite{tran2024cpat}, MaIR and MaIR+ \cite{li2024mair}, DAT+ \cite{daticcv2023}, and SRFormer+ \cite{srformericcv2023}.
+Table \ref{tab:quant_eval} shows that, except for Set5, on all the other datasets, SuRGe achieves a higher PSNR and SSIM than the contending methods, attesting to its highly consistent better performance.
+Specifically, on average, on the three datasets, namely, Set14, BSD100, and Urban100, the proposed SuRGe improves the PSNR and SSIM metrics over the corresponding state-of-the-art by a respective margin of 6.28\% and 7.5\%.
+In the case of Set5, SuRGe achieves the best SSIM jointly with five recent transformer-based methods, namely SwinFIR, HMA, Hi-IR-L, CPAT, and CPAT+.
+When the PSNR is considered, SuRGe stands at the ninth position among the 27 contenders on Set5, lagging closely behind eight transformer-based techniques, although the actual PSNR achieved by SuRGe is only 0.93\% lower than the corresponding state-of-the-art method HMA.
+In other words, specifically on Set5, the proposed SuRGe maintains a closely comparable performance with the recent transformer-based techniques, if not being able to outperform them.
+This peculiarity on Set5 may be attributed to the greater difficulty inherent in the dataset due to its exceptionally small LR images.
+The LR images in Set5 are not only considerably smaller than the DIV2K training and other testing datasets used in this study, but also often contain intricate details.
+In other words, densely packed information in extremely low-resolution makes them harder to correctly reproduce (and enhance) in the SR for Set5, especially through a generative network that is not purposefully trained on such examples.
+Consequently, the SR output of SuRGe retains most of the high-level visual similarity to attain a commendable SSIM, while the loss of some minute details is apparent from the slightly lower PSNR.
+On the other hand, one cannot surely conclude that the transformer-based methods, by virtue of the attention block, are more inherently suited for such anomalous usage; given among the 13 such contenders, five achieve a lower PSNR, and eight attain a lower SSIM than the proposed GAN-based SuRGe.